tqmbanados/aTasteProgram/README.md

 * Performers use a separate program to connect to an API where the Lilypond code is saved.
 This program is found [here](https://github.com/tqmbanados/PuppetInterface).
 * The source code for the API is [here](https://github.com/tqmbanados/tasteOfControlAPI).
-* The code for the Twitch Bot used in the most recent performance is [here](https://github.com/tqmbanados/aTwitchProgram).
 * The Pypond library can be found [here](https://github.com/tqmbanados/pypond).